EsmaeilNourani/lifestylefactors-entities-annotation-docs/relations.md

 7. Mentions of “the X-Y association” between an LSF X and a disease Y should be annotated as statistically associated relationships.

-1. Indirect relations should be annotated.
+8. Indirect relations should be annotated.
 However, in cases like “__LSF__ was not independently associated with __disease__” do not annotate unless it specifically mentions that the LSF was dependently associated.

-2. Relationships like the following:
+9. Relationships like the following:

     __LSF1__ and __LSF2__ when present together cause disease __disease__, but when __LSF1__ is present alone it **does not** cause __disease__.

     Annotate as _LSF1 causes disease_, _LSF2 causes disease_ (for the first sentence) and no annotations between LSF1 and disease in the second sentence.

-4. Compared/comparison: annotate the relationships with the reverse SA type and add a Note: “rel=comparison”.
+10. Compared/comparison:
+     a) if the comparison is between LSF/not having LSF or Dis/not having Dis then annotate only LSF to Dis with the appropriate relationship (not the not-LSF or not-Dis).

+   "The seizure rate was significantly higher in cocaine users (37 [26%] of 142 patients) than in non-cocaine users (151 [15.2%] of 992 patients, p = 0.001). → Annotate Positive SA between cocaine and seizure.

+     b) if the comparison is between separate things (eg one type of cancer to another) then annotate based on the direction you would assume could be applied if the comparison were cancer/healthy controls or **do not annotate at all** if assuming is not possible.

+   "The proportion of patients working in professions with exposures to known carcinogens was 33.5% for lung cancer, and 17.1% for large bowel cancer (p=0.000)”. → carcinogens cause cancer, so since lung cancer patients were more likely to work in carcinogen exposed professions than LB cancer patients then it is safe to say that lung cancer is positively associated with carcinogens (no annotation for LB cancer).

-5. Annotate relationships even when they are not independent.
+11. Annotate relationships even when they are not independent.
-6. Also consider numbers in ORs, HRs, RRs for the direction of the association, even if not specifically written in words as “positive” or “negative” (eg OR>1 means positive association and OR<1 means negative association).
+12. Also consider numbers in ORs, HRs, RRs for the direction of the association, even if not specifically written in words as “positive” or “negative” (eg OR>1 means positive association and OR<1 means negative association).

    "__SO2__ was also significantly associated with __birth defects__ in the second month before the pregnancy (aOR = 1.31; 95% CI: 1.20 ~ 3.22)."

+13. * A __LSF__ used as defense for a __disease__. → annotate either as treats or prevents according to context.

+14. Annotate LSF and **Disease mortality** associations as LSF and **Disease**.

 ### Special rules for entities: